motokimura/spacenet6_solution/INSTRUCTION.md

 nvidia-docker build -t motokimura .
 ```

-Duing the build, my home built models are downloaded
+During the build, my home built models are downloaded
 so that `test.sh` can run without re-training the models.

 ### Prepare container